libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
-This command displays BGP routes from the BGP route table.
+This command displays eBGP routes from the BGP route table.
 When no route is specified, all IPv4 routes are displayed.

 #### Authority
 Admin user.